-Complies [1 Explain [V] Not applicable [• Complies i i Explain 1 X I Not applicable i
+Complies [ ] Explain [ X ] Not applicable [ ]

 The Company has a single committee with powers over matters related to both appointments and remuneration.
 Given that the members of this committee have been chosen from among the Company's directors taking into account the knowledge, skills and experience appropriate to the committee's duties, with respect to the areas of both appointments and remuneration, the Company considers that if the committees were separate, their membership would essentially overlap and thereby unnecessarily increase costs for the Company.